conectado/Blog/content/concurrency-patterns.md

 The functions for this abstraction are very similar to the previous version, but instead of using `async/await` we use `poll` directly.
 However, there are some peculiarities that are worth going over.

-`poll_read` loops until a `poll_read_ready` returns pending, there's an error, or there's some new data. `poll_read_ready` returns pending and subscribes the waker - stored within the `Context` - to be woken up when the socket is ready for a new read, if no packet is available yet, or returns ready if it's ready for a read.
-Next step, we read from the socket, but there's a chance that the socket became unavailable since the call to `poll_read_ready`, so if `try_read_buf` would block, we keep looping until `poll_read_ready` returns pending, or we actually read some data.
+`poll_read` loops until a `poll_read_ready` returns pending, there's an error, or there's some new data.
+If no packet is available, `poll_read_ready` returns pending and subscribes the waker - stored within the `Context` - to be woken up when the socket is ready for a new read, otherwise, it returns ready and continues.
+Next, we read from the socket, but there's a chance that the socket became unavailable since the call to `poll_read_ready`, so if `try_read_buf` would block, we keep looping until `poll_read_ready` returns pending, or we actually read some data.
 After that we return either the error or the current buffer.

 We can't simply return a parsed message here, since this could unfairly make a single socket keep looping without yielding to the executor.
-So we'll approach parsing slightly differently.
+So we'll approach parsing in a slightly different way.
 It'll be part of our main polling loop.

-`poll_send` is similar to the previous `advance_send`, we have a queue of packets to be sent, and we try to write them one by one.
+`poll_send` is similar to the previous `advance_send`; we have a queue of packets to be sent, and we try to write them one by one.
 We use the `Bytes` implementation of `advance` to keep track of what byte goes next.
-We never try to do more than one write for the same fairness reasons. `poll_send` also saves the `waker` if the buffer queue is empty, this allows us to wake it up in the `send` function.
+We never try to do more than one write for the same reason, namely, preserving fairness. `poll_send` also saves the `waker` if the buffer queue is empty, this allows us to wake it up in the `send` function.

 In both of these functions, `poll_send` and `poll_read`, we can see the biggest drawbacks of manually polling.
 For one, in the previous version, the `Race` implementation took care of fairness for us; now we have to be very careful about it.
 On the flip side, now we have complete control over how fairness is implemented and its cost — which [can potentially be non-zero](https://docs.rs/tokio/latest/tokio/macro.select.html#fairness).

-The second, and perhaps bigger, drawback is that we need to be very careful about the waker.
+The second, and perhaps bigger, drawback is that we need to be very careful with the waker.
 Take a look at this implementation of `poll_read`:

 ```rs
     fn poll_read(&mut self, cx: &mut Context<'_>) -> Poll<io::Result<&mut BytesMut>> {